 If you’ve been following this battle series closely, you’ll notice one thing in common: Performance TV is the winning contender, on every level – from both a branding and performance perspective.
-Today, we’ll take a walk down memory lane as we compare one of the legacy forms of advertising – Linear TV – against Performance TV.
+Today, we’ll take a walk down memory lane as we compare one of the legacy forms of advertising – Linear TV vs Connected TV (Performance TV).

-- Lack of Measurement: From an advertisers perspective, measurement is probably the biggest drawback to advertising on Linear TV.
+Lack of Measurement: From an advertisers perspective, measurement is probably the biggest drawback to advertising on Linear TV.
 There is no guarantee that commercials will be viewed, and any insights into viewership location is restricted.
 Advertisers can only target according to ratings and time of day, instead of audience segments.
-Targeting is one thing, but measuring conversions is another – how can you accurately track if a viewer visits your website after watching your ad?
+Targeting is one thing, but measuring conversions is another – how can you accurately track if a viewer visits your website after watching Linear TV ads?
 You can’t.

 Connected TV Enters the Ring

-- Performance TV as a Performance Channel: Think of Performance TV as a digital marketing channel like you would your other platforms, where analytics can be quickly drawn and measured.
-Unlike Linear TV, performance can be tracked down to the minutiae and covers everything from ROAS, CPCV, site visits through to conversions and more – key metrics that many advertisers look to gauge the effectiveness of their campaigns.
-One key advantage is the targeting capabilities of our platform, which goes above and beyond what Linear TV can do.
+Performance TV as a Performance Channel: Think of Performance TV as a digital marketing channel like you would your other platforms, where analytics can be quickly drawn and measured.
+Unlike Linear TV, performance can be tracked down to the minutiae and covers everything from ROAS calculation, CPCV, site visits through to conversions and more – key metrics that many advertisers look to gauge the effectiveness of their campaigns and measure customer lifetime value.
+One key advantage is the targeting capabilities of our platform, which goes above and beyond what Linear TV ads can do.
 We’ve partnered with Oracle Data Cloud, to provide third-party data, so you can directly target viewers in your target audience, no matter what they are watching.
 Our reporting interface is a powerhouse that allows you to easily customize reports across a multitude of metrics at any stage of your campaign.
 And not only that, Performance TV is fully compatible with Google Analytics, so you can track and measure your performance alongside the rest of your marketing campaigns.

-It is no surprise that Performance TV is the clear winner yet again.
-Who’s next in the ring?
+It is no surprise that Performance TV is the clear winner when compared to Linear television.
+Who’s next in the ring to square up against CTV / OTT advertising?
 Watch this space as we announce our next battle next week.